apache/fury-site/docs/json/annotations.md

 `className` is useful when an API JAR must not depend on an implementation JAR.
 It is resolved by the fixed builder class loader when the table is built.
 JSON input never supplies a Java class name and cannot add entries.
-Runtime registration and open subtype discovery are not supported.
+Post-build subtype registration and open subtype discovery are not supported.

 The default `PROPERTY` inclusion writes an inline discriminator as the first output member: